 How can Realtors build a great reputation online?
 It’s not necessarily easy, but it is worth it.
 Creating a brand, contributing to real estate discussions, making it easy to connect, and managing online reviews are essential for Realtors developing a positive reputation online.
 Find out the important steps and tools you’ll need to manage your online reputation as a Realtor.

 Online Reviews for Realtors

 Reviews from your clients are more influential than anything you can say yourself.
 Clients trust what others have to say about you, and they’re more likely to use your services after finding out the raw truth — even if it’s not all positive.
 That’s why it’s so important for Realtors to build and manage great reviews.
 We’ll explain how you can earn, ask for, and highlight reviews you’ll be proud to share.
-You’ll also find out how to deal with negative reviews in a positive, professional manner.
+You’ll also find out how to deal with and remove negative reviews in a positive, professional manner.

 How to Protect Your Privacy as a Realtor

 Real estate is a personal business.
 Realtors connect with clients closely, but it is possible to get too personal.
-Be careful about what you share online, especially if it has the potential to alienate or embarras your clients.
+Be careful about what you share online, especially if it has the potential to alienate or embarrass your clients.
 Avoid sharing unprofessional status updates, questionable photos, or extreme personal viewpoints.
 Privacy settings can help keep your personal and professional lives separate, but remember that anything you do online is never completely private, and there’s always the potential for your online activity to be shared outside of privacy walls.